codio/knowledge/source/instructors/authoring/assessments/standard-code-test.rst

    .. image:: /img/guides/assessment_metadata.png
       :alt: Metadata

-  - **Bloom's Level** - Click the drop-down and choose the level of Bloom's Taxonomy: https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/ for the current assessement.
+  - **Bloom's Level** - Click the drop-down and choose the level of Bloom's Taxonomy: https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/ for the current assessment.
   - **Learning Objectives** The objectives are the specific educational goal of the current assessment.
 Typically, objectives begin with Students Will Be Able To (SWBAT).
 For example, if an assessment asks the student to predict the output of a recursive code segment, then the Learning Objectives could be *SWBAT follow the flow of recursive execution*.
   - **Tags** - The **Content** and **Programming Language** tags are provided and required.
 To add another tag, click **Add Tag** and enter the name and values.